sparisi/gym_minatar/README.md

         <li>For every broken brick, the player receives 1 point.</li>
         <li>Once all bricks are broken, a new round starts with the ball moving faster.</li>
         <li>The ball speed is denoted by its trail (longer trails means faster ball).
-        If the ball moves slower than 1 tile per step, its trail is smaller.</li>
+        If the ball moves slower than 1 tile per timestep, its trail is smaller.</li>
         <li>The game ends if the player misses the ball.</li>
         <li>The player has 3 actions (LEFT, RIGHT, NO-OP) and the observation space
         has 3 channels for (in order): player, bricks, ball.</li>